 Isaiah 28: 9 Can no one be taught anything?
 Can no one understand the message?
 Must one teach barely weaned toddlers, babies just taken from the breast, 10 so that [one has to use nursery rhymes]?
 Tzav la-tzav, tzav la-tzav, kav la-kav, kav la-kav z'eir sham, z'eir sham [Precept by precept, precept by precept, line by line, line by line, a little here, a little there].
 11 So with stammering lips, in a foreign accent, [ADONAI] will speak to this people.
 12 He once told this people, "It's time to rest, the exhausted can rest, now you can relax" - but they wouldn't listen.
 13 So now the word of ADONAI for them comes "precept by precept, precept by precept, line by line, line by line, a little here, a little there," so that when they walk, they stumble backward, and are broken, trapped and captured!

 B'rit Chadasha reading:

-This week's New Testament reading contained a powerful message straight from the mouth of our Savior, Himself.
+This week's New Testament reading contained a powerful message straight from the mouth of Messiah Yeshua himself.
 Take a look:

 John 17: 1.
 Y'shua spoke these things and he lifted up his eyes to Heaven and said My Father the hour has come.
 Glorify your Son so that your Son might glorify you.
 2. Just as you have given him authority over all flesh that whomever You have given him, he will give to him life that is eternal.
 3. Now this is life that is eternal, that they might know You, that You are the Elohim of Truth, and he alone whom You have sent, the Mashiyach Y'shua.